Beira Lake

 Beira Lake (/ˈbeɪrə/; බේරේ වැව (/si/); பேரே ஏரி (/ta/)) is a man-made lake in the centre of the city of Colombo in Sri Lanka.
 The lake is surrounded by many large businesses in the city.
 It initially occupied approximately 1.65 km2 of land 100 years ago but has since been reduced to 0.65 km2 today due to various reasons.
-During the colonial era of the Portuguese, Dutch and the English, the lake was used for a wide variety of purposes.
+During the Portuguese, Dutch and English colonial era, the lake was used for a wide variety of purposes.
 It still retains its Portuguese name.
 It is connected to many intricate canals which provided an easy way of transporting goods within the city and suburban cities.

 Etymology

 The derivation of the name is uncertain, yet it was as recent as 1927 that 'Beira Lake' first appeared on maps.
 Before that, it was called the 'Colombo Lake' or just 'The Lake'.
 One theory is that it got its name from a Portuguese engineer named 'Beira' who worked in constructing the lake or from a Dutch engineer named De Beer'.
 The idea of De Beer is supported by a granite plaque which was recovered from the sluice of the lake, inscribed "De Beer 1700".

-Another theory is that it was named from the word 'Beira', which in Portuguese meant the 'Bank or Edge of the Lake'.
-Another idea is that it got from De Beer', which in Portuguese meant the 'Anchoring Point'.
-It may have also been named after the Portuguese province of the same name.
+Another theory is that it was named from the word 'Beira', which in Portuguese meant the 'Bank or Edge of the Lake.
+Another idea is that it got its name from 'De Beer, which in Portuguese meant the Anchoring Point.
+It may also have also been named after the Portuguese province of the same name.